jebenjamin/SwiftUIToast/README.md

 Requires iOS 13.0+ or Mac Catalyst 13.0+.

 ## License
-ToastUI uses the MIT license.
+SwiftUIToast uses the MIT license.
 A copy is available in `LICENSE`.